 In examining high-cost lending rates based on income and race/ethnicity, these racial and ethnic disparities were still present.
-For home purchase loans, African Americans at all income levels received more high cost loans than individuals from any other racial/ethnic and income group.
-Upper income African Americans received high cost home purchase loans 62.8% of the time, compared to only 14.8% of the time for upper income whites and 24.5% for low income whites.
-The data for refinance loans also showed African Americans received a disproportionate amount of high cost loans, ranging from 55.3% for low income African Americans to 55.8% for upper income African Americans.
-Low income whites, by contrast, received high cost refinance loans 32.0% of the time, and upper income whites received them only 24.3% of the time.
+For home purchase loans, African Americans at all income levels received more high-cost loans than individuals from any other racial/ethnic and income group.
+Upper income African Americans received high-cost home purchase loans 37.1% of the time, compared to only 9.4% of the time for upper income whites and 16.6% for low-income whites.
+The data for refinance loans also showed African Americans received a disproportionate amount of high-cost loans, ranging from 45.8% for low-income African Americans to 41.5% for upper income African Americans.
+Low-income whites received high-cost refinance loans 21.2% of the time, and upper income whites received them only 16.3% of the time.
 (See Charts 5 and 6.)

-The results of the analysis of mortgage lending presented in this report show a disturbing pattern: African Americans were denied mortgage loans at greatly disproportionate rates compared to whites, and when they obtained such loans, they wound up receiving high-cost loans much more often than whites.
+The results of the analysis of mortgage lending presented in this report show a disturbing pattern: African Americans were denied mortgage loans at disproportionate rates compared to whites, and when they obtained such loans, they received high-cost loans much more often than whites.
 In addition, Hispanics/Latinos were denied mortgage loans and obtained high-cost loans at greater rates than whites, although not at rates as high as African Americans.
-These data raise great concerns that African Americans and Hispanics/Latinos are not obtaining equal access to the mortgage lending market in northeast Ohio compared to whites.
+These data raise concerns that African Americans and Hispanics/Latinos are not obtaining equal access to the mortgage lending market in Northeast Ohio compared to whites.

 These findings by the Housing Center are consistent with other national and regional studies that have identified racial and ethnic disparities in mortgage lending.
-For example, a report published by the Federal Reserve noted that the 2006 HMDA data "indicate that black and Hispanic borrowers are more likely, and Asians [sic] borrowers less likely, to obtain loans with prices above the HMDA pricing reporting thresholds than are non-Hispanic white borrowers."
-While the report stated that some of this disparity could be explained for by "borrower-related factors" (wealth or credit history, for example) or the individual lender chosen, it also noted that not all of the discrepancy is explained by such variables.42
+For example, a recent report published by the Federal Reserve noted that "The 2007 HMDA data, like those from earlier years, indicate that black and Hispanic white borrowers are more likely, and Asian borrowers less likely, to obtain loans with prices above the HMDA price-reporting thresholds than are non-Hispanic white borrowers."47 While the report stated that some of this disparity could be explained for by "borrower-related factors" (wealth or credit history, for example) or the individual lender chosen, it also noted that not all of the discrepancy is explained by such variables.48